-In accordance with National Instrument 52-109 of the Canadian Securities Authorities, the Corporation has filed certificates signed by the President and Chief Executive Officer and the Vice-President, Finance and Administration and Chief Financial Officer that, among other things, deem adequate as at January 31, 2019 the design of:
+In accordance with National Instrument 52-109 of the Canadian Securities Authorities, the Corporation has filed certificates signed by the President and Chief Executive Officer and the Vice-President, Finance and Administration and Chief Financial Officer.
+In light of the restatement of the consolidated financial statements as discussed above in the Restatement section, the President and Chief Executive Officer and the Vice-President, Finance and Administration and Chief Financial Officer of the Corporation have concluded that the Corporation's ICFR were ineffective as at January 31, 2019 owing to a material weakness in ICFR that required a restatement of its quarterly consolidated financial statements.